gitpod-io/retired-gatsby-website/src/blog/github-codespaces.md

 Given all these benefits, you might wonder why no one did this earlier.
 After all, developers automate the world on a daily basis.
 Thinking about it, it’s strange that most developers still set things up manually before they can get down to business.

 There have been attempts to automate dev environments in the past (e.g. Docker, Vagrant, Cloud9).
-These early approaches always came with too many compromises and their benefits did not quite outweigh the drawbacks.
+These early approaches always came with too many compromises, and their benefits did not quite outweigh the drawbacks.
 The biggest blocker was that developers could no longer use the powerful tools they normally would, most importantly an awesome Editor/IDE.

-This has changed since with VS Code a web-technology based IDE has become so popular among developers.
+This has changed since, with VS Code, a web-technology based IDE has become so popular among developers.
 However, Microsoft has not open-sourced the browser version of VS Code.
 For GitHub, a Microsoft-owned company, this is obviously not an issue.
 For everyone else we have developed Eclipse [Theia](https://dev.to/svenefftinge/theia-1-0-finally-a-good-browser-ide-3ok0).

 Theia provides the same functionality as VS Code, even supports VS Code extensions, and comes with an architecture that allows everyone to customize the IDE easily.
 It is developed as a true open-source, vendor-neutral project at the Eclipse Foundation *) and is adopted by Google, IBM, RedHat, SAP, arm, Arduino and many more.
 Mike Milinkovich wrote about the [differences between Theia and VS Code](https://blogs.eclipse.org/post/mike-milinkovich/eclipse-theia-and-vs-code-differences-explained) recently.